 Programme and Project Coordination Team

-Padma Priya’s tryst with media began when she joined the PG Mass Communication Department of Jain University.
-Skeptical about radio, she chose print media; however fate had different plans for her.
-In October 2007, Radio Active was sanctioned the DST project titled Science for Women’s Health.
-As part of the project, she did a Baseline Survey, working with slum dwellers in programme production.
-From then on she pledged for the cause of community radio.
-Padma Priya is a natural leader and has a flair for ideas that capture community essence.
-Apart from leading the team, she is also a stickler for deadlines who will not mince words in case of failure to adhere to them.
-Having worked on the Right to Food Campaign- PDS and participated in the Courts of Women, she is now working on Universalization of Pension Campaign.
+Padma Priya has ten plus years of work experience as an RJ and senior program coordinator.
+Padma Priya’s tryst with media began when she joined the PG Mass Communication Department of Jain University in 2007.
+In October 2007, Radio Active has sanctioned the DST project titled Science for Women’s Health.
+As part of the project, she did a Baseline Survey, working with slum dwellers in program production.
+From there on she pledged for the cause of community radio.

 Vijaya - Senior Programme Coordinator